realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 There are many techniques for lexing and parsing.
 In the lex/yacc world, lexing is specified using regular expressions, and parsing is specified using context-free grammars.
-These are concepts from formal languages; the lex/yacc tools constructing the machinery for you.
+These are concepts from formal languages; the lex/yacc tools construct the machinery for you.
 For `lex`, this means constructing a finite automaton; and for `yacc`, this means constructing a pushdown automaton.

 Parsing is a broad and often intricate topic, and our purpose here is not to